Shortsighted-Sniper/m165_Yan_P/kn05/README.md

 ### Recomendation for my Company

-For my company I would recommend "Replication" since it's easie to do than Partitioning and I wouldn't expect a large amount of requests all at once.
+For my company I would recommend "Replication" since it's easier to do than Partitioning and I wouldn't expect a large amount of requests all at once.